Chamber of Fasces and Corporations

+King Victor Emmanuel III inaugurates the Chamber of Fasces and Corporations, 23 March 1939.

 Chamber of Fasces and Corporations (Camera dei Fasci e delle Corporazioni) was the lower house of the legislature of the Kingdom of Italy from 23 March 1939 to 5 August 1943, during the height of the regime of Benito Mussolini's National Fascist Party.

 History

 It was established on 19 January 1939, to replace the Chamber of Deputies during the 30th legislature of Italy.
 Members of the chamber were called '"national councillors" (consiglieri nazionali) rather than deputies.
 The councillors of the chamber did not represent geographic constituencies, but the different trades and industries of Italy, thus reflecting the corporatist idea of fascist ideology.

+The chamber's name referred to the fasci, local organisations of the National Fascist Party; and to the proprietary corporations, bodies modelled on guilds which were supposed to represent both workers and employers.

 Councillors were elected for terms of undetermined length and automatically lost their seats upon their defection from the branch they did represent.
 Renewal of the legislature was ordered by decree by the King of Italy, on specific instruction of the head of government (Mussolini).

 Appointment

 The creation of the Chamber of Fasces and Corporations was the culmination of the progressive curtailment of the independence of the Parliament of the Kingdom of Italy following Mussolini's formal proclamation of dictatorship in 1925.
 All other parties were formally banned in 1926, though Italy had effectively been a one-party state for a year before then.
 At the elections of 1929 and 1934, voters were presented with a single list of Fascist candidates chosen by the Grand Council of Fascism.

 No elections took place in Italy between 1934 and 1946.
 Unlike earlier elections for the legislature held under the Fascist era, popular suffrage was eliminated altogether.
 Instead, the lower house would be a body comprising representatives of the various corporations of Italy, fulfilling Benito Mussolini's vow of creating a "corporate state".

 The candidates for the approximately 600 seats were nominated summarily by three organs: the Grand Council, the National Council of the members of the PNF, and the different corporations resembling the entire trade and industry of Italy, canalized through the National Council of Corporations (Consiglio Nazionale delle Corporazioni), effectively in the hands of Mussolini and the PNF.